vibe-ideas/vfox-chaosblade/README.md

 ## Requirements

-- Linux (currently only Linux is supported)
+- Linux System (currently only Linux is supported)
-- curl or wget (for downloading releases)
-- tar (for extracting archives)

 ## Usage